Flowminder/FlowKit/docs/source/administrator/index.md

 Title: Administrator

-# Administration Tools

-This section contains information relevant to system administrators.
-This includes setting up [FlowAuth](#granting-user-permissions-in-flowauth) to allow users to generate FlowAPI access tokens, and managing the [cache](#caching-in-flowkit) and [log files](#logging-and-audit-trails).
+This section contains information for those who are managing or deploying FlowKit installations to run a humanitarian DaaS system to allow others to safely access insights while protecting individual level data.